Mohammed Saleem: Environment conservation

+India Today, Sanctuary Asia, and The Times of India to name a few.

 Education and awareness

-A National Geographic educator and coordinator of Kids for Tigers he has been very active in spreading awareness to younger generations.
+A National Geographic educator and coordinator of Kids for Tigers he has been active in spreading awareness to younger generations.
 He has been invited to various schools from Tribal school in Sundarbans to the prestigious Doon School.
 He was also invited to talk to students at Tribhuvan University - Kathmandu, Wild Team- Dhaka to name a few.
 Saleem has also conducted sessions for Forest officers across the country.
 He received the Guinness World Record certificate for his role in " The largest Recycling lesson" along with Coimbatore City Municipal Corporation in the year 2015.

 SEEK expeditions

 Saleem led four expeditions covering all 28 states of India and neighbouring countries Nepal, Bhutan and Bangladesh.
 The team visited various wildlife scantuaries and national parks documenting roadkills, endangered animals and India's rich natural heritage.
 During the expeditions the team also visited various educational institutions to spread awareness on the importance of saving wildlife and their natural habitats.
 The team was also successful in documenting some of India's most threatened animals.